 - The student does not have any outstanding accounts within Robertson College

-- Re-enrollments are not accepted for the Online Accounting and Payroll Administrator Program or the Community Support Worker Program
+- Re-enrolments are not accepted for the Online Accounting and Payroll Administrator Program or the Community Support Worker Program

 - A 6 month waiting period may be required by the Online campus depending on the circumstances of the withdrawal

-If you meet these criteria, you should follow the process for re-enrollment as described below.
+If you meet these criteria, you should follow the process for re-enrolment as described below.

 Step 2.
-Submit to your SAA a completed re-enrollment Application and a formal letter of commitment that explains your reasoning for returning to school.
+Submit to your SAA a completed re-enrolment Application and a formal letter of commitment that explains your reasoning for returning to school.
 This formal letter must include:

 - The reason for your original withdrawal